dragonsoul80/learn_rails/README.md

 - password and password_confirmation
 - An authenticate method that returns the user when the password is correct (and false otherwise) rails enforce password strength:

+* Byebug gem
+add debugger next to any line of code to track down the bug.